Olical/oli.me.uk/_posts/2012-02-12-centering-with-the-flexible-box-model.md

 }
 {% endhighlight %}

-I think we should begin wit~ wait what, **that's it?!** Woah.
+I think we should begin wit~ wait what, **that's it?!** Whoa.
 It only takes that code between the comments.
 The rest is decorative.
-It may seem rediculously simple, but that is all you need to center that elements child vertically and horizontally. `mind = 'blown';`.
+It may seem ridiculously simple, but that is all you need to center that elements child vertically and horizontally. `mind = 'blown';`.
 Let's take a gander at the hugely complicated HTML that compliments this brain meltingly difficult CSS.

 {% highlight html %}
 <div class='parent'>